OCA/product-attribute/base_custom_attributes/README.rst

-A module add custom attribute for models
+Base Custom Attributes
 ===========================================
+This module adds the possibility to easily create custom attributes in any OpenERP business object.
+See the product_custom_attributes module for instance.

 Credits